watszn/jackal/_pages/about.md

 {:/}
 -->

-My name is Watson and I'm a student @ UT Austin studying Economics.
+My name is Watson Na and I'm a student @ UT Austin studying Economics.
 I occasionally [write](articles/) my thoughts and post [project](projects/) that I've worked on.
 In my free time, I like to read, play basketball and snowboard when I can.
 If you have any questions, feel free to contact me using the link at the bottom right.

 ---